 To underline the importance of scholarships in the growth and success of young managers, on 8 March 2024 (coinciding with International Women’s Day), Oxford University’s Centre for Corporate Reputation held a special event aimed at Intesa Sanpaolo MBA funding recipients from around the world.

-As part of the partnership with the University of Oxford, this year will see the launch of the Oxford-Intesa Sanpaolo Prize for second-year students on the BA (Bachelor of Arts) Economics and Management programme, in collaboration with the Centre for Corporate Reputation (CCP), the University’s independent research centre.
+As part of our partnership with the University of Oxford, this year we sponsored the first Oxford-Intesa Sanpaolo Prize for Economics & Management, for second-year students on the BA (Bachelor of Arts) Economics and Management degree, in collaboration with the Oxford University Centre for Corporate Reputation, an independent research centre within the University’s Saïd Business School.

 Best Dissertation 2023 awarded to an Intesa Sanpaolo-backed researcher